ShingekiNoChikungunya/write-ups/AeroCTF-2020/Babycrypt/README.md

     print(flag)
 ```

-After executing the code, we get three possible flags, in wich **Aero{381a95d003629088c8f1ebc189ab6fe7}** is the correct one.
+After executing the code, we get three possible flags, in which **Aero{381a95d003629088c8f1ebc189ab6fe7}** is the correct one.